Snaken/league-prod-toolkit/TECHNICAL.md

 not on standalone modules.

 #### Module: Standalone mode
-A module in standalone mode can only be loaded by a standalone runner.
+A module in standalone mode can be loaded by a standalone runner.
 The runner doesn't have to be used.
 Then, there could be any technology / programming language being used.
 But the websocket protocol then needs to be implemented by the component itself.

+#### Module: Both modes
+If a module specified both modes, it is assumed that the plugin needs to run on the server, and the standalone mode depends on the plugin.
+This can for example be used to convert or reformat the data once it reaches the server.

 #### Module: Dependencies
 A module in plugin mode may depend on: